ghc/ghc/docs/users_guide/packages.rst

 allow you to expose a hidden package or hide an exposed one.
 Only modules from exposed packages may be imported by your Haskell code; if you try to import a module from a hidden package, GHC will emit an error message.
+It should be noted that a hidden package might still get linked with your program as a dependency of an exposed package, it is only restricted from direct imports.

-If there are a multiple exposed versions of a package, GHC will prefer the latest one.
+If there are multiple exposed versions of a package, GHC will prefer the latest one.
 Additionally, some packages may be broken: that is, they are missing from the package database, or one of their dependencies are broken; in this case; these packages are excluded from